ecmwf/fdb-benchmark/README.md

 ## Installation

-Clone the code form the GitHub repository and then checkout fdb-BM-test_v.1.0
+Clone the code from the GitHub repository and then checkout tag 1.0.0
 ```bash
    git clone https://github.com/ecmwf/fdb-benchmark.git
    cd fdb-benchmark